danielehc/tf_packet_consul/README.md

 for i in `curl  -s --request GET http://127.0.0.1:8500/v1/catalog/services | jq . | grep - | tr -d '"' | tr -d ','`; do consul services deregister -id=$i; sleep 1; done
 ```

+**Note:** the scenario seems to converge to a state where only few lock files survive.
+For this reason a check is in place to restore all locks in case their number is too small.

 ### Service Monitoring and DNS

 Every instance of the scenario will: